larsoyd/ArchLinuxTutorials/extra/tutorials/secureboot.md

 ### 13) Confirm that future kernel updates will be signed

-One thing that may worry a technical minded user is if the signing of kernels to work with SecureBoot can be relied upon to persist on new kernel installs & updates automatically.
-In short, yes it should.
+One thing that may worry a technical minded user is if the signing of kernels to work with SecureBoot can be relied upon to persist on updates automatically.
+The fear being that if it doesn't then you might update your system one day, reboot and find yourself unable to enter your system due to a new kernel being unsigned. - In short, **yes it should**.
 Arch's sbctl package comes with a `kernel-install` plugin named:

 ```text
 91-sbctl.install